jmolenaa/transcendence/Theory/sqlite.md

 Conditional select
 SELECT * FROM users WHERE id = 1;
-SELECT * FROM users ORDER BY alias;
+SELECT * FROM users ORDER BY username;

 Leave
 .exit